prophesee-ai/openeb/cmake/custom_targets/README_metavision_open.md

 `LD_LIBRARY_PATH` with `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib` (If you want to update this path permanently, you should add the previous command in your ~/.bashrc)

+To get started with OpenEB, you can download some [sample recordings](https://docs.prophesee.ai/stable/datasets.html) and stream them with [metavision_viewer](https://docs.prophesee.ai/stable/metavision_sdk/modules/driver/guides/viewer.html#chapter-sdk-driver-samples-viewer).
+The RAW plugins included in OpenEB will allow you to read the RAW files.
-If you are planning to work with Prophesee cameras or data recordings, then install **Prophesee plugins**:
+However, if you are planning to use a Prophesee camera, then you need to install **Prophesee plugins** by following this procedure:

  * Go to the [sign-up page for Prophesee Camera Plugins](https://www.prophesee.ai/metavision-intelligence-plugins-download/)
  * Download the `.list` file for your version of Ubuntu and add it to the folder `/etc/apt/sources.list.d`